 Known for its historical sites but also along its shoreline, these beaches in Sri Lanka will get you to spread the towel and catch some waves.

 Portugal and its coast.
-Ahhh, it’s one of the most beautiful in the world!
-(Yes, I’m being very nationalist 😉 ).
 From north to south, the list of wonderful beaches is vast.
-And when we talk of more temperate waters and fine sand, Algarve appears right at the top.
+But when we talk of warm waters and fine sand, Algarve appears right at the top.